-A deficiency, which cannot be classified as either critical or major, but which indicates a departure from good manufacturing practice.
+A deficiency, which cannot be classified as either critical or major, but which indicates a departure from cGMP.

-(A deficiency may be "other" either because it is judged as minor, or because there is insufficient information to classify it as a major or critical).
+(A deficiency may be "other" either because it is judged as "minor", or because there is insufficient information to classify it as a major or critical).